Welcome to the Victim Assistance Page for the Diocese of Brooklyn.

 Finally, in the Diocese of Brooklyn, we also have a Diocesan Survivors Advisory Board.
 This Board serves as a guiding voice in developing new resources and outreach to all those impacted by childhood sexual abuse.
 This group is comprised of primary and secondary survivors as well as professionals who actively work in the area of protecting children and caring for the victimized.

 The Office of Victim Assistance offers several programs throughout the year.
 The groups are: The Confraternity of Survivors, The Spousal Support Group and The Support Group For Male Survivors Of Childhood Sexual Abuse Committed By Members Of The Clergy.
-I invite you to check this page regularly for updates on the resources offered through the Diocese of Brooklyn.
+I invite you to subscribe to our email list and check this page regularly for updates on the resources offered through the Diocese of Brooklyn.
 I may be contacted at (718) 623-5236 or at firstname.lastname@example.org should you have any questions.

 Please know if you are reporting abuse committed by a member of the clergy for the first time, please call our reporting line at (888) 634-4499.
 Please know all reports are shared with the civil authorities.